ED Wait Times in Greenville: Get The Facts

 ECU Health engaged with community leaders from eastern North Carolina, all committed to solving the complex challenges of ED utilization.

 ECU Health is committed to providing high-quality care, reducing waiting times and optimizing its emergency departments.
-While we have implemented a number of initiatives and efforts specifically designed to help meet these goals, there are outside forces contributing to the challenge.
+While we have implemented a number of efforts designed to help meet these goals, there are outside forces contributing to the challenge.

 Read more about a community collaboration event to address challenges in emergency medicine.